Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Numerical methods and parameters

-Generally, the large-sized structures in figures \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2} (a), (d), (g) and (j) are equally detected by all the identification methods, whereas the spatial characteristics of small-sized structures differ in all of them.
-Although the structure formation is an inherent feature in two-dimensional systems, large-scale damping effects for the fulfillment of the stationarity condition still impact the apparition of these structures as discussed in appendix \ref{appendix2}.
-This could account for steeper scalings of the front regime in figures \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2} (b), (e), (h) and (k) compared to the numerically found exponent of $-6$ in \cite{BurgessScott2017,BurgessScott2018}, where a large-scale damping was neglected.
-Another reason for the deviation is the resolution of $8192^2$ in the conducted DNSs of \cite{BurgessScott2017,BurgessScott2018}, which is higher compared to our present study.
-Nevertheless, it seems that the overall trend of the three-part number density $n(A)$ is still satisfied in all of these definitions.
-Moreover, independent of the definition, coherent structures tend to disrupt the theoretically predicted KLB scaling as illustrated in figures \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2} (c), (f), (i) and (l).
+The large-scale damping required for the achieving stationarity impacts the apparition of large-scale structures as discussed in appendix \ref{appendix2}.
+This leads to the anomalous and partially polluted power-laws of the front regime in figures \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2_3} (b), (e), (h) and (k) compared to the phenomenologically expected exponent of $A^{-6}$ \citep{BurgessScott2017,BurgessScott2018}, where a large-scale damping mechanism has not been employed.
+Another reason for the deviation is the resolution of $8192^2$ in the conducted DNS of \citet{BurgessScott2017,BurgessScott2018}, which is higher compared to our present study.
+Nevertheless, the overall trend of the three-part number density $n(A)$ is satisfied in all of these definitions.
+Moreover, independent of the definition, coherent structures tend to distort the theoretically predicted KLB scaling as illustrated in figures \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2_3} (c), (f), (i) and (l).

-Based on this threshold sensitivity study, we set the thresholds to equivalent area occupations of $6.1\%$ for the vorticity threshold, $6.0\%$ for the forward FTLE, and $6.8\%$ for the backward FTLE, which are the closest to fulfilling the three-part number density $n(A)$ criterion.
-Small adjustments of these thresholds did not result into qualitatively significant differences regarding the inverse cascade characteristics.